tomd-ai/wordle-hint-helper/README.md

 Enter the letters you have found, the letters that are in the word, and those that aren't, and it returns letters/words that are the best to choose next!

-## A wordle solving algorithm demonstration
+## A wordle solver demonstration

 Just want to see the solving algorithm in action?

 Either enter a 5 letter word or choose one from the dictionary, and the algorithm will try to get it in in 6 guesses!

+It shows you the best letters to choose for each position, and works out the word that has the most of those letters to choose next.